LCPQ/qcmath/README.md

 # Coding and contributing to qcmath

-Due to its modular structure it should be easy to implement your own new method in qcmath.
+Due to its modular structure, it should be easy to implement your own new method in qcmath.
-There is a module_example.nb notebook in the utils folder that explains how to add a module to the code as well as describing the coding convention.
+There is a module_example.nb notebook in the utils folder that explains how to add a module to the code as well as describes the coding convention.
 --->

 # qcmath